-Like so many others with Dissociative Identity Disorder, I have Post-traumatic Stress Disorder.
+Like so many others with dissociative identity disorder (DID), I have comorbid posttraumatic stress disorder.
 But it isn’t the temporary response to short-lived trauma that most people think of as PTSD.
 It’s a deeper, more pervasive, and chronic response to life in general.
-Though it’s not listed in the DSM, this form of PTSD is called Complex PTSD.
-And it occurs so often in conjunction with Dissociative Identity Disorder, that I sometimes wonder if there’s anyone with DID who doesn’t live with this monster.
+This form of PTSD is called complex PTSD.
+And it occurs so often in conjunction with dissociative identity disorder, that I sometimes wonder if there’s anyone with DID who doesn’t live with this monster.

 When an event like a serious car accident teaches you that the world is unsafe, you may become fearful not just of cars and driving, but all kinds of things.
-A man who barely lived through one might find himself afraid of fires too, afraid of drowning, afraid of being attacked on the street.
-He has learned not just that cars are unsafe, but that life is unsafe.
-The difference between PTSD and the Complex PTSD that so many of us with Dissociative Identity Disorder have is that we may never have experienced the world in any other way.
+A man who barely lived through a car accident might find himself afraid of fires too, afraid of drowning, afraid of being attacked on the street.
+He has learned not just that cars are unsafe, but that life is unsafe (Why PTSD Symptoms Flare Up in Unlikely Places).
+The difference between PTSD and the Complex PTSD that so many of us with dissociative identity disorder have is that we may never have experienced the world in any other way.
 We learned early on that:

 - Horrible things happen all the time.